Adam-Gladstone/Adam-Gladstone.github.io/_posts/r-projects/2024-11-11-Python in Excel via Reticulate.md

 This use-case is quite particular (obtaining specific financial data from __yfinance__).
 However, the approach is more widely useful.
 On the other hand, there are a number of alternative approaches (web-scraping, using different finance libraries, and even using Python in Excel) that may be more appropriate.

-[^1]: I think it should have been possible to use Excel's Python function (https://support.microsoft.com/en-us/office/get-started-with-python-in-excel-a33fbcbe-065b-41d3-82cf-23d05397f53d).
+[^1]: I think it should have been possible to use Excel's Python function [PY=](https://support.microsoft.com/en-us/office/get-started-with-python-in-excel-a33fbcbe-065b-41d3-82cf-23d05397f53d).
 But it turns out that importing __yfinance__ produces a 'module not found' error.
-According to the documentation __yfinance__ is not one of the open source libraries that the Excel Python secure distribution supports (https://support.microsoft.com/en-us/office/open-source-libraries-and-python-in-excel-c817c897-41db-40a1-b9f3-d5ffe6d1bf3e).
+According to the documentation __yfinance__ is not one of the open source libraries that the Excel Python secure distribution [supports](https://support.microsoft.com/en-us/office/open-source-libraries-and-python-in-excel-c817c897-41db-40a1-b9f3-d5ffe6d1bf3e).